Seidel-Michael/ts-serializer/README.md

    * @param {*} serializedData The serialized data to deserialize.
    * @returns {Promise<T>} Returns a promise resolving with the deserialize object
    * or rejecting with a SerializedObjectIncompleteError if a mandatory property is missing in the serialized data.
+   * If the property is marked as abstract the promise is rejected with UnknownTypeDefinitionError if the defined type could not be found.
    * @memberof Serializer
    */
   static deserialize<T extends Serializable>(type: any, serializedData: any): Promise<T>